 Would you like to focus on how language is used in historical, contemporary, and emerging forms of media?
-This degree scheme will allow you to analyse how language is used in newspapers, on websites, blogs, and social media, and how language differs depending on both the medium and genre.
-This degree is taught by staff highly rated in teaching and research in one of the largest and highly ranked Linguistics and English Language departments in the country.
+This degree scheme will allow you to analyse how language is used in newspapers, on websites, blogs, and social media, and how language differs depending on both the medium and genre. .

 You will begin your academic career with us on the core English Language module.
 How do you describe the English Language in terms of its grammatical and sound systems?
 How does it function in different contexts?
 How does language interact with society?
 As well as exploring these questions, you will explore newer and emerging fields such as conversation analysis, corporate communication, and corpus linguistics.
-Our Part I system allows you to select two other modules in your first year, giving you increased choice and flexibility.
-This might be linguistics, but it might also be a course offered by another department from across the university.
-This flexible system means you don’t have to fully commit to a three-year degree scheme quite yet, and you have the opportunity to review your choices throughout your degree.
+You also take two other subjects to complement your major.
+English Language and Linguistics are popular choices, but you could select subjects from other related disciplines.

 In the second year, you’ll move on to core subjects such as English Phonetics, The Language of Advertising and Understanding Media.
 You can also pick from modules such as Stylistics and Corporate communication.
 As a third-year undergraduate, your options include Forensic Linguistics, Language and Identities and Language Change in English and Beyond.
 You’ll also write your dissertation, exploring a topic that you’re particularly interested in.
 This is overseen by a member of staff from our department who specialises in your particular area.
-Given the size of the department, our academics will be able to supervise pretty much any topic and fit your interests.
+Given the size of the department, our academics can supervise a very wide range of subjects covering most students’ special interests.